 If you are asking your users to upload a file to your form, it is now possible to control what types of files can be accepted.
 For example, if you only wanted to accept image files for a particular upload field, you now have that option.

 This can be helpful in preventing users from uploading the wrong types of files, thus saving you the trouble of having to ask your users to resubmit files they incorrectly uploaded.

 Once you are inside the form builder, you will need to Add an Upload Field, click on Options and then select Validation Rules.

-From here, there are three "quick" options for you to choose from: images, documents and archive files.
-These represent the most common types of files, however you can also define custom file extensions if needed.
+From here, there are three "quick" options for you to choose from: image files, documents (office files), and archive files.
+These represent the most common types of files.
+However, you can also define custom file extensions if needed.

 Images Quick Option

 The Images Option covers the following image types: